hikogui/hikogui/docs/render_architecture.md

 ## Window
 The swap-chain of the window will consist of RGBA images with alpha set to 1.

-The window may either have the sRGB colour space, or the extended-float16-sRGB color space.
+The window may either have the sRGB color space, or the extended-float16-sRGB color space.

 ## Single pass, five sub-passes.
 The whole render architecture is using a single pass with five sub-passes.

 By using a single pass the shader of the sub-passes are able to efficiently read from the frame-buffer.
-This frame buffer can be emphemeral and be located completely in fast on-GPU-chip memory.
+This frame buffer can be ephemeral and be located completely in fast on-GPU-chip memory.
 This will make rendering on mobile GPUs a lot more efficient compared to multi-pass architectures.